aliforever/charles-proxy-instagram-requests/README.md

 How to Contibute:

-### Note: You should have a Facebook accoount and an Instagram account associated with it.
+### Note: You should have a Facebook account and an Instagram account associated with it.
 (Login to Instagram with Facebook)

 1. [Go to Researcher Settings on Facebook](https://www.facebook.com/whitehat/researcher-settings/)